What is Azure Data Factory?

 Data Factory contains a series of interconnected systems that provide a complete end-to-end platform for data engineers.

-This visual guide provides a high level overview of of the Data Factory architecture:
+This visual guide provides a high-level overview of the Data Factory architecture:

 To see more detail, click the preceding image to zoom in, or browse to the high resolution image.